How to Do Cold Calling: 11 Steps to Build a Killer Cold Calling Strategy

 That's not just my opinion.
 According to InsideSales, cold calling has an average conversion rate of 6.3%.
 That doesn't impress you?
 Consider this: the average response rate (response rate, not conversion rate) for cold email is somewhere between 1% and 5%.

 I don't hate cold email.
 I think you should definitely use that sales technique to contact your prospects, too.
 But the above stat illustrates how effective cold calling can be.
+And if you do not have skills to do cold emailing, you can check out our completely free, AI-based Cold Email Generator.

 Cold Calling is a Personal Form of Communication